Skip to main content

 To be eligible, students must meet these criteria:

-• Be in Y12 (or equivalent) at a UK maintained school
+• Be in Y12 (or equivalent) at a UK maintained state school

-• For Physical Sciences, this is only for female students and they must be studying Maths, Chemisty and/or Physics at A-level.
-WP students will be prioritised.
+• For Physical Sciences, only students who identify as female may apply, and students must be studying Maths, Chemistry and/or Physics at A-level.

-• For Psychological and Behavioural Sciences, students must be studying either Maths and/or Biology at A-level.
+• For Psychological and Behavioural Sciences, students must be studying either Maths, Chemistry, or Biology at A-level.

-If you are unsure about whether a student meets any of the widening-participation criteria, the Admissions Office is happy to check for you providing that you have the student's consent to share their information.
+If you are unsure about whether a student meets any of the widening-participation criteria, the outreach team is happy to check for you providing that you have the student's consent to share their information.

-If you are nominating a student for Architecture, Classics, English, History, Law, or Philosophy, they will have to write a short response to a set question and this will need to be included in their nomination form:
+• If you are nominating a student for Architecture or Law, they will instead have to write a short response to a set question and this will need to be uploaded to their nomination form:

-If you are nominating a student for Physical Sciences they will need to complete a set of problem boards on Isaac Physics
+• If you are nominating a student for Physical Sciences they will need to complete a set of Maths and either Chemistry or Physics problem boards on Isaac Science.

-The deadline to submit nominations will be 17:00 Friday 13 December and students who have been selected to take part will find out in early January.
-If you have any queries about the nomination process or the Pelican Programme in general please contact James
+The deadline to submit nominations has now passed and all students who were nominated have now received the outcome of their application.
+If you have any queries about the nomination process or the Pelican Programme in general, please don't hesitate to contact Lucy